CS126SP20/final-project-devjwadhwa/README.md

-# Chess - CS 126 Final Project
+# Prison Break - CS 126 Final Project

 This project was made as a part of CS 126 Final Project under the guidance of Prof. Michael J Woodley at the University of Illinois Urbana-Champaign.